NavyaG-lab/Tech-writer/onboarding/introduction.md

 * We need one more request for accessing Sonas-JS.
 Submit another request by selecting "Scopes", and the scope name is:
   * `metapod-admin`

+* Now, to join `datainfra` quay.io team, ping @chico or @schaffer on Slack with your quay.io handle (currently only admins are able to do this).

 * Log-in to [circleci](https://circleci.com) with your GitHub account.
 This is for building code on branches, such as the pull request build indicator on Itaipu.